 Really, there’s nothing wrong with sharing photos of your trip.
-I love seeing pictures of people’s vacation!
+I love seeing pictures of people’s vacations!
 But sometimes, when they are constantly posting while on vacation, it makes me wonder how much fun they are really having with the people they are with.

 You may say that those people are actually having so much fun that they need to tell the world about it.
 Well, I’d argue that the time they are taking to post a picture or even an #instastory is precious time where they may miss something.
 I’d also argue that if they are posting pictures as a reflex on vacation then they aren’t doing either the vacation or social media well.

 This brings me to my final point.

 So often people are posting pictures on social media as a reflex.
 My kid did something cool.
 Gotta post about it.
 I’m boarding an airplane.
 Gotta post about it.
 Since it’s just a reflex, there is little thought behind it and no care for the way people will react.
 Often the story they are trying to tell is lost.

 Just because we aren’t posting pictures while we are on vacation doesn’t mean we never share pictures of our trip with our friends online.
 In fact, I probably share more pictures of our vacations now than I did before.
 I just wait until we’re home.